acumos/security-verification/security-verification-service/docs/design.rst

 Portal-Marketplace
 ..................

-Calls will be required to the S-V library per the supported workflow scanning options and workflow verification gates described under `Security Verification`_ section.
-The specific impacts on the Portal-Marketplace component will be analyzed and described here.
+Calls will be required to the SV library per the supported workflow scanning options and workflow verification gates described under the `Security Verification Library`_ section.

-The Portal-Marketplace UI for users and admins will be impacted in various ways.
-The impacts will be described here, and are expected to include at a high level:
+The Portal-Marketplace UI for users will be impacted in various ways.
+The impacts are expected to include at a high level:

 * UI elements conveying that workflows are blocked due to required/incomplete solution verification, e.g. grayed out workflow options with tooltip hints, popup dialogs explaining why a workflow can't be completed at this time, or additional notification entries.

+Portal-Marketplace support for UI-based update of the SV site config is planned for a future release, and will include features such as:

-* admin of the options for S-V service as described under `Current Release Features`_.
+* admin of the options for SV service as described under `Current Release Features`_.
 This could for example take the form of a single tab under the Site Admin section, in which the four sub-keys of the "verification" key are presented in table format, with the flags of each